-With the PGA Championship coming to Kiawah’s Ocean Course, the eyes of the golf world will again turn to South Carolina, which inevitably leads to the question: when is Myrtle Beach going to host another PGA or LPGA Tour tournament?
+With the PGA Championship being played at Kiawah’s Ocean Course this year, the eyes of the golf world turned to South Carolina, which inevitably leads to the question: when is Myrtle Beach going to host another PGA or LPGA Tour tournament?

 Myrtle Beach has hosted several LPGA events, Senior Tour Championships and the finals of the PGA Tour’s Q-School, but there are no immediate plans for one of the game’s major tours to return to the area.